1834 Dutch Reformed Church split: Leading up to Secession

 The Secession of 1834 began in Ulrum, a town in the north of the Dutch province of Groningen.
 Before the secession, their pastor, Reverend Hendrik de Cock had been forbidden by the government to preach and had orders not to warn people against what he believed to be the erroneous teachings of some of his colleagues.
 Hendrik, along with other ministers, publicly opposed some of the heresies that were being tolerated by the churches.
 They also rejected the introduction of new hymns into worship in place of the use of the Psalms.
-He was also forbidden to baptize the children of believers who had refused to have their children baptized own ministers who they believed to be unsound in the faith.
+He was also forbidden to baptize the children of believers who had refused to have their children baptized by their own ministers, whom they believed to be unsound in the faith.

 Outcome

 On 14 October 1834, a large majority of the congregation of the Dutch Reformed Church in Ulrum, signed the Act of Secession and Return" and broke away from the State Church.

-The Secession would play a role in the 1857 Dutch Reformed Church split between the Reformed Church in America and the Christian Reformed Church in North America.
-There were three major principles that went along with the split.
-They withdrew from the "false" church, gave loyalty to the three reforms and the Order of Dort, and wanted to make connections with other churches with the same values and beliefs.
-Various churches came and left the movement, but the ones that stayed united under the Christian Reform Church.
+Following the Secession in the Netherlands, many members experienced social contempt and economic hardship.
+In response, ministers such as Albertus C. Van Raalte and Hendrik Scholte encouraged organized emigration to the United States in order to preserve religious life under their own leadership.
+Between 1844 and 1857, nearly ten percent of the Seceders emigrated, establishing communities in New York and western Michigan.

-Many of those trying to secede were treated poorly so they looked for a way to partake in their religion in peace.
-Some reformers decided it was time to move and so migrated to America, with some going to New York and Michigan.
-In 1857, the Christian Reformed Church was created in Grand Rapids, Michigan.
-After more trouble and the leaders not accepting and wanting to preach certain aspects, they formed the Christian Protestant church.
-These two denominations flourished when a spike in Dutch immigration occurred at the end of the Second World War.
+Although many of these immigrants initially affiliated with the Reformed Church in America, tensions developed over worship practices and doctrine, including the use of hymns, open communion, and catechetical instruction.
+In 1857, four congregations withdrew to form the Christian Reformed Church in North America.
+This division became known as the 1857 Dutch Reformed Church split.